Yash621/Ml-dL-Assignments/README.md

 # Ml-dL-Assignments
-This repo contains my submissions for ML and DL for my machine learning course
+This repository contains my submissions for ML and DL for my machine learning course